Leody Taveras Preview, Player Props: Rangers vs. Diamondbacks

 Leody Taveras At The Plate

-- Taveras has an RBI in 35 of 107 games this season, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- Taveras has driven home a run in 35 games this year (32.4%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored a run in 39 games this season, with multiple runs 11 times.
+- In 39 of 108 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.